Big Creek Hydroelectric Project: Third phase, 1948–1960

 After the end of World War II, construction resumed in earnest in 1948, starting with an expansion of Powerhouse No. 3.
 In July 1949, construction began on Redinger Dam, located at the outlet of Powerhouse 3, and the Big Creek Powerhouse No. 4.
 By 1951, these facilities were completed, forming the lowermost and farthest-downstream unit of the Big Creek project.
 Powerhouse 4 came online between June and July of that year.

 In the 1950s, SCE added further generating capacity by building the project's two largest dams, starting with Vermilion Valley Dam on Mono Creek in 1953.
 By October 1954, this enormous 4234 ft long earthen dam, made of 5.3 million cubic yards (4.05 million m3) of material, was completed.
 The dam was dedicated on the 75th anniversary of Thomas Edison's invention of the electric lightbulb, so the reservoir was named Lake Thomas A. Edison in his honor.
 Although the dam itself has no power generating capacity, its primary purpose is to store floodwaters from Mono Creek for later release into the Mono-Bear Diversion and Ward Tunnel, increasing power generation at downstream plants during the dry season.

 With the development of new low-head turbines, a small powerhouse at the outlet of Ward Tunnel was planned in 1954.
-The Portal Powerhouse, built from 1954–1955, is located just above Huntington Lake.
+The Portal Powerhouse, built from 1954 to 1955, is located just above Huntington Lake.
 The powerhouse is unique because it is actually not contained in a building, and is controlled automatically unlike the other powerhouses at Big Creek.

 In early 1958, work began on Mammoth Pool Dam, located on the main San Joaquin River above the confluence of Big Creek.
 By October 17, 1959, this 411 ft high rockfill dam – the tallest dam of the project, also containing nearly as much material as Vermilion Dam – was completed, and on March 28, 1960, the Mammoth Pool Powerhouse, located at Dam 6 near Powerhouse 8, came online.

 The third phase ended with the completion of Mammoth Pool, and by this time the Big Creek Project was almost fundamentally complete.